 Istanbul is a crossroad for many civilizations and people from all nations.
-Serving as the bridge between Asia and Europe for centuries it accumulated a lot to exhibit, today most important relics are displayed in most astonishing monuments of city.
-In this article we will present you most impressive museums of Istanbul with collections from all around Anatolia, Middle East, Europe and Balkan countries.
-Serving as capital not only for Byzantine but also for Ottoman it was the treasure chest of two thousand years for a crowd of emperors, sultans and elegant people.
+Serving as the bridge between Asia and Europe for centuries it accumulated a lot to exhibit, today the most important relics are displayed in the most astonishing monuments of the city.
+In this article, we will present you with the most impressive museums of Istanbul with collections from all around Anatolia, the Middle East, Europe, and Balkan countries.
+Serving as capital not only for Byzantine but also for Ottoman it was the treasure chest of two thousand years for a crowd of emperors, sultans, and elegant people.

-Basilica Cistern Museum is situated just next to Hagia Sophia Museum in historical peninsula and built by order of Emperor Justinian as water storage for citizens of Byzantine capital.
-Total size of cistern is about 10,000 m³ and 336 columns hold the ceiling built by water resisting cement.
-Source of water was Belgrad Forest and brought through Valens Aquaduct.
-Today the most well known part of cistern is Medusa Head which was believed to be protector of water from evils.
+Basilica Cistern Museum is situated just next to Hagia Sophia Museum in the historical peninsula and was built by order of Emperor Justinian as water storage for citizens of the Byzantine capital.
+The total size of the cistern is about 10,000 m³ and 336 columns hold the ceiling built by water-resisting cement.
+The Source of water was Belgrad Forest and brought through Valens Aquaduct.
+Today the most well-known part of the cistern is the Medusa Head which was believed to be the protector of water from evils.

-Apart from museums there are many important monuments describing Istanbul such as Blue Mosque, Suleymaniye Mosque, Grand Bazaar and Spice Bazaar.
-These are domes of Istanbul city apart from Istanbul museums however these can be described as open air musuems in Istanbul because these are built for the ordinary people of city which served to the Sultan and contributed to wealth of reign to built palaces, mosques and churches which named after them.
-Today you can see Blue Mosque constructed as a rival to Hagia Sophia, or visit Suleymaniye Mosque as symbol of strongest sultan onto the highest hill of city to make him immortal.
+Apart from museums, there are many important monuments describing Istanbul such as Blue Mosque, Suleymaniye Mosque, Grand Bazaar, and Spice Bazaar.
+These are domes of Istanbul city apart from Istanbul museums however these can be described as open-air museums in Istanbul because these are built for the ordinary people of the city which served the Sultan and contributed to the wealth of reign to build palaces, mosques, and churches which named after them.
+Today you can see Blue Mosque constructed as a rival to Hagia Sophia, or visit Suleymaniye Mosque as a symbol of the strongest sultan onto the highest hill of the city to make him immortal.

-Your tour guide in Istanbul can explain you all these monuments in detail as they are all expert in their field with constant researches.
-Please feel free to contact our team for assistance in your next trip to Istanbul.
+Your tour guide in Istanbul can explain to you all these monuments in detail as they are all experts in their field with constant researches.
+Please feel free to contact our team for assistance on your next trip to Istanbul.